 "I stay at this hotel regularly as it is close to my company's HQ.
 It is certainly not up to the standard of most other Hilton's in the UK but is perfectly adequate for most users.
 The hotel is an old motel-style facility - looking quite dated in parts.
 However it is extremely popular with business travellers - often quite hard to get a room and discounts are pretty miserly.
 It is very convenient to the Motorway network being close to the M1 and M25 and is not too far out of London.
 Other plus points include the staff - generally friendly and helpful - when not too harrassed by everyone wanting to check in or out at the same time.
 The breakfast buffet is very good and the morning staff always make guests very welcome - the bar can also be quite lively in the evening.
 I wouldn't use the restaurant for dinner - fairly mediocre - ditto room service unless you're having to do some last minute work on your report for the next morning!"

 - Travel date: 28th February 2005

 Not very impressed

 "I booked on line and requested a quiet room on an upper floor away from the lifts.
 I even telephoned the hotel a few days before I was due to arrive to confirm this.
 They told me it would not be a problem, particularly as I had booked the room on the basis of an advanced purchase.
 This meant that the Hilton took the money off my credit card as soon as I booked and the room was non-refundable if you did not turn up.
 I arrived and was given a room on ground floor, 3 rooms down from the lifts.
 The heating in the room was faulty.
 I turned the heater on and set the thermostat to 20c.
 In the middle of the night I woke up boiling hot.
 I turned the thermostat down as low as it would go.
 I woke up again to find the room was still boiling.
 The thermostat was faulty and the heating was still on full power.
 I opened the window, but I could not get back to sleep because there was an air conditioning unit located right outside the window.
 It was particularly frustrating as the room I was in did not have air conditioning."

-- Travel date: Sun 14th of November 2004
+- Travel date: 14th November 2004